Importance sampling type estimators based on approximate marginal MCMC

 \subsection{Proper weighting schemes}

 The simplest approach to construct a proper weighting scheme based on the Laplace approximations is to use the approximate smoothing distribution $p_a^{(\param)}(\ssmhid_{1:T}\mid \ssmobs_{1:T})$ as IS proposal.
-Such a scheme using the simulation smoother \cite{durbin-koopman2002} antithetic variables, we call \textbf{SPDK}, following \cite{shephard-pitt}.
+We consider such scheme using the simulation smoother \cite{durbin-koopman2002} with one antithetic variable, which we call \textbf{SPDK}, following \cite{shephard-pitt}.